RezaSaadatyar/Reinforcement-Learning/README.md

  - State: The current state of the agent.
  - Reward: Feedback from the environment after the agent evaluates its actions.
  - Policy: The method by which the agent decides what action to take based on the current situation.
- - Value: The reward that an agent will receive for performing an action in a particular state.
+ - Value: The reward that an agent will receive for acting in a particular state.

  **Sequential Decision making:**
- - Goal: select actions to maximize total future reward
+ - Goal: Select actions to maximize total future reward
- - Actions may have long term consequences
+ - Actions may have long-term consequences
  - Reward may be delayed
  - It may be better to sacrifice immediate reward to gain more long-term reward

  **Agent & Environment:**
- - At each step t,the agent:
+ - At each step t, the agent:
    - Executes action $A_{t}$
    - Receives observation $O_{t}$
    - Receives scalar reward $R_{t}$